SilkRose/Pony/stories/sorrows-of-the-sleeping/sorrows-of-the-sleeping.md

 "Uh, hello?"
 Fluttershy whispered.

-She looked over and noticed how close Applejack was and that she was holding her hand.
+She looked over and noticed that Applejack was holding her hand in one of her own.

 "Applejack?" she asked meekly as a blush started to form on her face.